With the arrival of Fall in the Northern hemisphere, it’s flu season again.

 To model this statistically, I’ll use probability distribution plots.
-Because the data are binary (infected or not infected), I’ll use distributions that are designed for binary data—the binomial and geometric distributions.
+Because the data are binary (infected or not infected), I’ll use discrete probability distributions that are designed for binary data—the binomial and geometric distributions.
 For the graphs, the assumptions are that the average infection rate for the:

 - Unvaccinated is 7.0% annually.

 - Vaccinated is 1.9% annually.

 We’ll learn what effect that 5.1% difference has over decades.
 I’ll compare two different scenarios—getting the flu shot every year versus never getting the influenza vaccination.
 Using our estimates, I’ll answer two questions:

 - How long until my first case of the flu on average?

 - How many times will I get the flu?

 In both plots, the left panel displays the no flu shot scenario while the right panel shows the annual influenza vaccine scenario.

 How long until my first case of the flu on average?

 I’ll use the geometric distribution to model the probability of first catching the flu.
 Each bar in the graph indicates the likelihood of first getting the flu in a specific year.
 The chances for any given year is small.
 More importantly, I’ve shaded the graphs to indicate the number of years until the cumulative probability reaches 50%.
 The graph stops at 65 years because flu shot effectiveness decreases around that age.